EdWordy/foxhole-quartermaster/README.md

 4) Generate a report (which creates an excel spreadsheet)
 5) (Optional) Run basic analytics on the data using the analysis window tab

-NOTE: The included files such as the item_ and number_mappings are necessary, including the Reports directory (which is where generated data will be placed).
+NOTE: The included files such as the data/catalog.json, data/processed_templates and data/number_mappings.csv are necessary, including the Reports directory (which is where generated data will be placed).

 ## Goal(s)